Practice overview

 Recent instructions as junior counsel include:

-- Led by Paul Strelitz in applying for permission to appeal a decision on permission to pursue a derivative claim.
+- Led by Paul Strelitz in an application for permission to appeal a decision to give permission to pursue a derivative claim.

 - Led by Jonathan Titmuss in advising a trustee in bankruptcy on realising the assets of a limited liability partnership.